 Privileged groups

 In spite of this, Article 110 affords the autocephalous Greek Orthodox Church of Cyprus along with the Vakf, an Islamic institution, exclusive rights in which neither the legislature, executive or administrative functions of the government are permitted to interfere with their activities.
 No other religious groups are afforded an equivalent level of societal privilege.
-These institutions, alongside the three other religious denominations recognised within the Constitution (Maronite Catholics, Armenian Orthodox, Roman Catholics) are exempt from tax (except when engaging in strictly commercial activities).
-All receive significant subsidies and financial assistance from the state.
-This financial assistance is not for the purpose of propagating these religions per se, but generally allocated for construction work, repairs and upkeep of churches, monasteries, mosques, cemeteries etc.
+These institutions, alongside the three other religious denominations recognized within the Constitution (Maronite Catholics, Armenian Orthodox, Roman Catholics) are exempt from tax (except when engaging in strictly commercial activities).
+All receive significant subsidies and financial assistance from the State for cultural and educational matters, including the operation of schools.

-Three recognized Christian minorities—the Armenians, the Latins, and the Maronites—each have one nonvoting representative in the parliament.
+Three recognized Christian minorities—the Armenians, the “Latins” (Roman Catholics), and the Maronites—each have one non-voting representative in the parliament.
 Members of these minority groups vote in special elections for their representatives, as well as in the general elections.

 Other religious groups are able to register as non-profit organizations and are granted tax exempt status, but are not eligible for the allocation of any governmental financial support.